auravila/DataScience-Project1/README.md

 Inverse of regularization strength; must be a positive float.
 Like in support vector machines, smaller values specify stronger regularization.

 C is used in order to get a perfect trade off between bias and high variance in the model.
 C is used to maintaing the following relationship: Lambda = 1/C
-(regularization)

 max_iter : int
 Defines the maximum number of iterations taken for the model to converge.
-Number of times the logistic regression will iterate in order to converge, default value = 100 but this can be changed depending on the volume of the train data.
+Default value = 100 but this can be changed depending on the volume of the train data.

 Reference:
 https://scikit-learn.org/0.16/modules/generated/sklearn.linear_model.LogisticRegression.html